More about This Topic

 Both the client and the lawyer are loath to go to divorce court as this puts them in a secondary billing tier that demands an additional lump sum payment.

-This means the flat fee billing attorney and their client have less leverage because they cannot simply walk away from a proposed agreement and say, “We’ll let the judge decide.”
+This means the flat fee billing attorney and their client have less leverage because they cannot simply walk away from a proposed agreement and say, “We will let the judge decide.”

 A divorce lawyer who bills hourly can simply say to his client, “Call their bluff, taking this to hearing will only cost a few hundred dollars.”